Podcast: Play in new window | Download (Duration: 25:15 — 23.5MB) | Embed

 The first study I’d like to cover on inositol, selenium, and Hashimoto’s disease came out of Italy in 2017 by Nordio and Basciani.

-This study was published in the European Review for Medical and Pharmacological Sciences entitled “Myo-inositol plus selenium supplementation restores euthyroid state in Hashimoto’s patients with subclinical hypothyroidism.”
+That study was published in the European Review for Medical and Pharmacological Sciences entitled “Myo-inositol plus selenium supplementation restores euthyroid state in Hashimoto’s patients with subclinical hypothyroidism.”

-168 patients ages 22 to 62 years had a TSH level between 3-6 mIU/L, elevated TPO and/or thyroglobulin antibodies, and normal free T4 and T3 levels.
+In that study, 168 patients ages 22 to 62 years had a TSH level between 3-6 mIU/L, elevated thyroid peroxidase antibody (TPO) and/or thyroglobulin antibodies (TgAb) and normal free T4 and T3 levels.
 They were randomized into two groups and were given either 83 mcg of selenium or a combination of 600 mg of myo-inositol and 83 mcg of selenium for six months.

-After six months of taking these supplements, all participants taking myo-inositol and selenium showed improvements in their TSH, Free T4, thyroid peroxidase antibody (TPO), and thyroglobulin antibody (TgAb).
-The group only taking selenium had a decrease in TPO levels which we have known for a while now based on previous research.
-Thyroglobulin levels however only decreased in the inositol+selenium group.
+After six months of taking these supplements, all participants taking myo-inositol and selenium showed improvements in their TSH, free T4, thyroid peroxidase antibody (TPO) and thyroglobulin antibody (TgAb).
+The group taking only selenium had a decrease in TPO levels which we have known for a while now based on previous research.
+Thyroglobulin levels, however, decreased only in the inositol+selenium group.